The Key Role of Membership Systems: How to Use ROI to Calculate the Return Value of an Investment System

 Year 3 ROI Calculation

-In Year 3, let’s assume the brand adds another 10,000 members, growing the total to 50,000, while the average spending increase stabilizes at HKD 500 per member:
+In Year 3, let’s assume the brand adds another 10,000 members, growing the total to 50,000, while the average net revenue increase stabilizes at HKD 500 for each member:

 Total Revenue: 50,000 members × HKD 500 per member = HKD 2.5 million